 In Your Environments, Be Sure To Consider Following The Golden Rule To Start

-Although the bulk of The Self 60 – Professional Development Mind/Set is numbered and not necessarily listed in rank order, the placement of “Practice the Golden Rule” at number 1 is absolutely intentional.
+Although The Self 60 – Professional Development Mind/Set is numbered, the list is not necessarily listed in rank or priority order.
+Even though that’s the case, the placement of “Practice the Golden Rule” at number 1 is absolutely intentional.

-First and foremost, and above all things, The Golden Rule– “Do Unto Others As You Would Have Them Do Unto You”–says it all.
-This saying falls first on the list because if there were no other items on this list–no other suggestions or advice–as long as you treated others as you would like to be treated, your chances of gaining success in any endeavor are greater.
+This is because, before anything else is considered for interacting and working with others, The Golden Rule — “Do Unto Others As You Would Have Them Do Unto You”– is key.
+If there were no other items on this list, no other suggestions or advice, as long as you treated others as you would like to be treated, your chances of gaining success in any endeavor are greater.

 What you put out into your group, your team, your division, your organization, your relationships, and even with your clients, ripples through each of those environments and helps set the tone for the relationship going forward.
 The commitment to influencing the environment and setting the tone in a positive manner is one of the strongest foundations of leadership ability.

-Doing Unto Others… (DUO) means not acting first and dealing with the consequences later but, instead, becoming aware of the manner in which you approach others, whether in or outside of your workplace—all your stakeholders.
-Sometimes we act first and think later without considering what the repercussions would be to us, our opponent, and our organization.
+Doing Unto Others (DUO) does not mean acting first and dealing with the consequences later but instead preemptively being cognizant of the manner in which you approach your stakeholders, whether in or outside of your workplace.
+Sometimes we act first and think later without considering what the repercussions would be to us, our stakeholders, or our organization.
 So, DUO is a focused and self-aware approach to one’s role in their surroundings.

 So what are those things that should go both ways?
-What are those things that we should infuse into our interactions by which we would benefit if we received those same actions in return and from our environment overall?
+What are those things that we should infuse into our interactions by which we would benefit if we received those same actions in return from our colleagues and environment?

 As a matter of what should go both ways, some examples include respect, teaching, mentoring, support, and guidance, among other things.

 - What do I need from others to succeed?